1757WestwoodRobotics/prog-docs/src/tools/python/classes/README.md

 # Classes

-Classes are higher order data structures in which we can define our own `method`s and `variable`s on
+Classes are higher order data structures in which we can define our own `method`s and `variable`s on.
+Think about this as creating your own datatypes that do not come with base Python.

 Lets look at a basic class example: